 This subarea generally extends north from SR-500 and includes all or parts of four subwatersheds: China Ditch, Lower Fifth Plain Creek, Upper Lacamas Creek, and Matney Creek.
 The China Ditch and Lower Fifth Plain Creek subwatersheds extend east from SR-503 and contain mainly farm and low density urban residential properties.
-The China Ditch/NE 182nd Avenue corridor includes drained wetlands, with extensive pasture and stands of mature deciduous trees, which transition into low hills.
+The China Ditch/NE 182nd Avenue corridor includes drained wetlands, with extensive pasture and stands of mature deciduous trees.
 The Upper Lacamas/Matney Creek subwatersheds rise from 270 feet to almost 2000 feet on the eastern border.
 The east portions of the project area include small-scale and industrial forestlands in the foothills of the Cascades.
 The unincorporated community of Hockinson is located at the north end of the China Ditch subwatershed.
 The Regional Trail and Bikeway Systems Plan calls for a Battle Ground to Fisher's Landing Trail that would traverse in a north-south direction through this subarea.

 This project area contains the 3,840-acre site known as Camp Bonneville.
 Clark County accepted ownership of this former military post in 2011 after the U.S. Army agreed to provide funds for the clean-up of unexploded munitions and other hazardous materials.
 Due to existing conditions, Camp Bonneville is closed to public access and the perimeter of the property has been fenced.
-Long-range goals include reclaiming the site to a level that allows public use for hiking, picnicking, and other recreational use.
-Currently the county is implementing a forest management plan that uses selective thinning and other techniques to create a healthy forest ecosystem that supports a diversity of plants and animals.
-Hockinson Community Park (240 acres), located immediately west of 172nd Avenue, provides recreation facilities and open spaces; approximately 70 acres have been developed with baseball fields, soccer fields, trails, picnic tables, and shelters.
+It is anticipated that a master plan will be initiated in 2020 or 2021 to identify public use and recreational opportunities.
+Currently the county is implementing a forest management plan that uses selective thinning to create a healthy forest ecosystem that supports a diversity of plants and animals.
+Hockinson Community Park (240 acres), located immediately west of 172nd Avenue, provides recreation facilities and open spaces; approximately 70 acres have been developed with baseball fields, soccer fields, trails, picnic tables, and shelters and a disk golf course is planned.
+In 2019, the City of Vancouver purchased a 48-acre property near Pioneer Elementary School along a tributary of Fifth Plain Creek for a new community park.

-While the Project Opportunities lists in Appendix B do not include specific preservation projects in this subarea, the subarea still supports important conservation values.
-The 2004 plan, for example, noted that this project area provides high priority habitat for migratory waterfowl, raptors and other bird species, and that for purposes of critical habitat, priority areas include "wetlands complexes, meadows, and bottomlands associated with lower Lacamas Creek, Fifth Plain Creek, and China Ditch."
+The project area provides high priority habitat for migratory waterfowl, raptors and other bird species.
+Habitat priorities include wetlands complexes, meadows, and bottomlands associated with lower Lacamas Creek, Fifth Plain Creek, and China Ditch.
 Clark County and project partners should continue to explore "opportunity" projects that might occur during the life of this plan, as well as the preservation of high-value riparian and upland areas along the extensive network of small streams.
 This plan also supports the preservation of farms within the subarea, including the designated farmlands that lie along the China Ditch/182nd Avenue corridor.